Nonequilibrium plasmon liquid in a Josephson junction chain: Derivation of the effective Hamiltonian and matrix element

 which allows us to identify mode frequencies in our notations, $\omega_k\approx v_sk$.
-Notice that Eq.~(\ref{eqn:H0}) was already assuming a linearized plasmonic dispersion.
+Notice that \refeq{eqn:H0} was already assuming a linearized plasmonic dispersion.
 If we also apply second quantization to the leading \emph{nonlinear} term from the expansion of the cosine Josephson potential,

 we get